tufts-ml/pchmm-missing-data-limited-labels/README.md

-# Prediction-Constrained Markov Models for Medical Time Series with Missing Data and Few Labels
+# Predicting Patient Outcomes from Time Series with Missing Data via a Semi-supervised Hidden Markov Model

-This repository contains code for reproducing the experiments for the "Prediction-Constrained Markov Models for Medical Time Series with Missing Data and Few Labels" paper.
+This repository contains code for reproducing the experiments for the "Predicting Patient Outcomes from Time Series with Missing Data via a Semi-supervised Hidden Markov Model" paper.
 Experiments are segregated by dataset and contains code for data generation and running baselines:

- - Toy 2-D (Figure 1 in the paper)
+ - MIMIC-IV
- - eICU (Figure 2 in paper)
+ - eICU
- - MIMIC-IV (Figure 2 in paper)
+ - Toy experiments

 # Workflow
 - Change directory to the experiment to reproduce